🧡 Skip to main content🔍 Skip to search

 Treat error levels greater than 0 as error

-Let us now use this error to choose between sending email and playing alarm.
-Go to On Error tab.
-Since in case of error (failure to ping SMTP server) we need to play audible alarm instead of stopping the Task, let us change Stop Task option to Continue with and choose the Start App Action which we've configured to play alarm.wav file.
+Let us now use this error to choose between sending an email and playing an alarm.
+Go to the On Error tab.
+Since in case of an error (failure to ping the SMTP server) we need to play an audible alarm instead of stopping the Task, let us change the Stop Task option to Continue with and choose the Start App Action which we've configured to play the alarm.wav file.

 Continue with: Play Audio File: C:\Sounds\alarm.wav